 Healthy and delicious meals do not get much quicker than this chickpea and spinach curry that is ready in just 10 minutes.
 Very little preparation is required, so it basically makes itself.
-Tempted to order a curry?
+So, if you are tempted to order a curry?
 Try making this with ingredients you most likely have in your kitchen anyway and it is ready in a quarter of the time it would take a takeaway curry to arrive anyway.
 Also, it is just 200 calories and very low in fat.

-Do you want to be kept up to date on posts like How To Host The Perfect Garden BBQ Party?
+Do you want to be kept up to date on more delicious and healthy recipes like this 10 Minute Chickpea and Spinach Curry?
 Please subscribe to the blog mailing list (it takes 30 seconds).
 You will get sent the new recipes straight to your inbox.
 Your email address won’t be passed on to anyone and you will never be spammed.

 Click here to sign up.

-The most used in our kitchen, which feature in this dish, are ground coriander, cumin, paprika, salt and pepper, turmeric and of course chilli flakes/powder.
+The most used spices in our kitchen, which feature in this dish, are ground coriander, cumin, paprika, salt and pepper, turmeric and of course chilli flakes/powder because they are flavour packed.
 You can pick spices up for really cheap, especially if you buy them in bigger packets and they really do make the dish.
 So don’t be afraid to start experimenting.
 Add a little more or a little less of each depending on your tastes.

 Can you also tell that I have been shopping for some new props for my photography?
-We went to a fabric store and I bought lots of bright squares of fabric to liven up my photos a little.
+This is because we went to a fabric store and I bought lots of bright squares of fabric to liven up my photos a little.
 I may have enjoyed the fabric shop a little too much.
 Dave wouldn’t let me buy any more wool though, until I have gotten back in to knitting again – I really need to do that.

 10 Minute Chickpea and Spinach Curry